-Academic Honesty should be seen as a set of values, reinforced by skills that promote personal integrity and good practice in teaching, learning, and assessment.
+Academic Honesty should be seen as a set of values, reinforced by skills that promote personal integrity and good practice in teaching, learning and assessment.
 Academic Honesty is influenced and shaped by a variety of factors including; peer pressure, culture, parental expectations, role-modeling and taught skills.
 Academic Dishonesty may stem from similar origins; your classmates are getting away with it, why shouldn't you?
 Your own culture respects the emulation of those recognized as the finest practitioners.
-Thus, live and learn in an example of the best and the honest.
+Thus, live and learn in the example of the best and the honest.

 It is argued that, although it is easier to explain to students what constitutes academic dishonesty with direct reference to plagiarism, collusion and cheating in exams, the topic should be treated by teachers in a positive way.
-It should emphasize on the educational benefits which accrue when, for example, academic research is properly conducted, when the temptation to take shortcuts is resisted, and when the borrowing or outright theft of someone else's ideas and presenting them as one's own is seen as reprehensible.
+It should emphasize the educational benefits which accrue when, for example, academic research is properly conducted, when the temptation to take shortcuts is resisted, and when the borrowing or outright theft of someone else's ideas and presenting them as one's own is seen as reprehensible.